 Have a plumbing repair, repiping, leak, drain cleaning, or water heater-related question?
 Phillips Plumbing has the answer.
 Check out these FAQs and give us a call today for more information!

-Most water lines in residential homes last anywhere from 20-70 years depending on the material they are made of.
-Brass lines typically last 40-70 years, Copper lines tend to last 50 years or more and galvanized steel lines anywhere from 20-50 years.
+Most water lines in residential homes last anywhere from 20-70 years depending on the material they are made of, according to our experience.
+Brass lines typically last 40-70 years, copper lines 50 years or more, and galvanized steel lines anywhere from 20-50 years.
+For more information, give us a call to speak with a plumber from our team.

-According to Florida Building Code, a permit is required to construct, enlarge, alter, repair, move, demolish, or change the occupancy or occupant content of a building or structure.
-A permit is also required to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing component.
+Section 105.1 of the Florida Building Code states that a permit is required to construct, enlarge, alter, repair, move, demolish, or change the occupancy or occupant content of a building or structure.
+The same is required to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing components.
+If you're in need of a plumbing or water heater installation from a team that can pull permits for you, you've come to the right place.

-Yes, a permit is required for installing water heaters.
-This is to ensure it’s installed in a way that’s compliant with Florida Building Codes and City Codes.
+Yes, there is a permit required for a new water heater installation to make sure it's installed in a way that is safe and compliant with Florida Building Codes or City Codes.

-Unfortunately, no. This is because most insurance companies won’t cover the cost of replacing polybutylene piping because it should have been replaced when the home was built.
+No. Unfortunately, most insurance companies will not cover the cost of replacing polybutylene pipes because they are considered defective and should have been replaced when the home was constructed.
+Reach out to our plumbers if you have any additional questions.

 Sarasota, FL